-At the IOC, and at the Youth Olympic Games, we have a #zerotolerance for this kind of behaviour.
+At the IOC, and at the Youth Olympic Games, we have #zerotolerance for this kind of behaviour.
 While sport is global, crossing cultures and law, only one culture applies – and that is one of RESPECT.

-If you see or experience any form of harassment and abuse, be it verbal, physical, in person or online, a one-off or a repeated incident – remember: there is no shame, speak out!
+If you see or experience any form of harassment and abuse, be it verbal, physical, in person or online, a one-off or a repeated incident – remember: there is no shame, so speak out!

 How?
 Speak to the IOC Safeguarding Officer, who is there for you in the Youth Olympic Village at the Safe Sport booth.
-Or talk to anyone you trust in your entourage, or even your Athlete Role Model, Young Change-Maker or Chef de mission who can help you find the IOC Safeguarding Officer.
+Or talk to anyone you trust in your entourage, or even your Athlete Role Model, Young Change-Maker or Chef de Mission, who can help you find the IOC Safeguarding Officer.

 If you prefer to talk about it online or anonymously, report any concerns or incidents via the hotline.